Trigger Warning: This novel and review discuss the following: AIDS, abuse, suicide, neglect, death, adultery.

-I’m seriously experiencing a bad case of Post-Book Depression- you know, that feeling of sadness when you finish an amazing book- after reading the last page of South of Broad.
+I’m seriously experiencing a bad book hangover- you know, that feeling of sadness when you finish an amazing book- after reading the last page of South of Broad.
 This novel is about 500 pages, and I read it in a week, stealing every chance I got to read a few pages.
 Even my brother noted how absorbed I was- upon finding me curled up on the couch while everyone else was gathered around the table, he casually calls as if on an intercom “Nerd, party of one?
 Nerd, party of one.”
 (Thanks bro.)

 I’m still in the process of moving (don’t ask, it’s a long story) but last week I asked a friend (Shout out to Sydney!) if she’d bring a book from her collection to work so I’d have something to read in my spare time.
 She had told me South of Broad had been sitting on her bookshelf, forgotten, for a long time.
 Her friend had highly recommended it, but after the first few pages, she had lost interest and didn’t pick it up again.
 So she brought it in for me to check out, and I’d agree that her first impression wasn’t wrong- the prologue is very descriptive and slightly boring- but once I got into the first chapter, I got that feeling that I was reading something very special.